 This year, we will be making exclusive use of the new Reform High Holy Day prayer book (machzor) Mishkan HaNefesh.
 The new prayer books will be available for your use as you enter the sanctuary.
 Please consider dedicating a book plate to help support the purchase of these new books.
 See the Mishkan HaNefesh Bookplate Dedication Form for details.

 If you have been given an honor a one of our services, please be sure to check in with an usher when you arrive, so we will know that you are here.
 If you are reading Torah or Haftarah for Rosh Hashanah or Yom Kippur, High Holy Day readings and audio files are available here.

-Temple Sinai's facilities and sanctuary are accessible by ramp for those who are physicaly handicapped.
+Temple Sinai is equipped to meet the needs of those with physical challenges and we encourage all those who wish to worship with us to do so.
+We have wheelchairs available for use if needed.
+Access to the sanctuary and facilities are by ramp and there is a bathroom especially designed for those who are physically challenged.
 In addition, if notified in advance, we will try to meet any special seating needs at services.
-Temple Sinai has a complete Auditory Assitance System, with a limited number of wireless receivers and earbuds for congregational use.
-Please see an usher if you are in need of this equipment.
+Through the generosity of the Shamitz family, Temple Sinai has a complete Auditory Assistance System, with a limited number of wireless receivers and earbuds for congregational use.
+We also have large print prayer books available upon request.
+Please see an usher before services to request either one.